freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/02-javascript-algorithms-and-data-structures/functional-programming/use-the-filter-method-to-extract-data-from-an-array.md

 ---
 id: 587d7b8f367417b2b2512b63
-title: استخدام دالة filter لاستخراج البيانات من مصفوفة (Use the filter Method to Extract Data from an Array)
+title: Use the filter Method to Extract Data from an Array
 challengeType: 1
 forumTopicId: 18179
 dashedName: use-the-filter-method-to-extract-data-from-an-array